qchenevier/MBA_memoire/doc/action_actor.md

 This has been understood already by some media visionaries, as Patrick Lelay, CEO of TF1, the leader of the french TV industry:
 > _There are many ways of talking about television.
 But, from a business perspective, let's be realistic: basically TF1's job is to help, say, Coca-Cola, to sell its product.
 For an advertising message to be perceived, the viewer's brain must be available.
 The purpose of our broadcasts is to make it available, that is, to divert it, to relax it, in order to make it ready between two ads.
 What we are selling to Coca-Cola is available human brain time._

-[Note: the only way to get the Attention and Time of a computer is to code.
-Software can be seen as Knowledge for computers.]
+[Note: The equivalent of Attention and Time for a computer is bandwith.
+However, Transforming Human Knowledge into Software (Machine Knowledge) requires Time and Attention of a talented Software Developer.
+Once it is done, transferring the software from one machine to another is nearly only limited by bandwith.]

 #### Competition for attention: People want simpler interactions